Avi-Tiwari/Avi-Tiwari/README.md

-- 👋 Hi, I’m @Avi-Tiwari
+- 👋 Hi, I’m Avinash
-- 👀 I’m interested in front-end web developement.
+- 👀 I’m interested in web developement.
 - 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Avi-Tiwari/Avi-Tiwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.